-Two identical DMA controllers are provided on the LPC55S1x/LPC551x.
-The user may elect to dedicate one of these to CPU or one may be used as a secure DMA the other non-secure.
+Two identical DMA controllers are provided on the LPC55S6x.
+The user may elect to dedicate one of these to CPU0 and the other for use by the CPU1 and/or one may be used as a secure DMA the other non-secure.

 - DMA0: 22 channels, 21 of which are connected to peripheral DMA requests.
 These come from the Flexcomm (USART, SPI, I2C, and I2S), high-speed SPI interface, ADC, AES, and SHA interfaces.
 22 trigger sources are available. - DMA1: 10 channels, 9 of which are connected to peripheral DMA requests.
 These come from the Flexcomm Interfaces (0, 1, and 3), high-speed SPI interface, AES, and SHA interfaces.
-15 trigger sources are available. - DMA operations can be triggered by on-chip or off-chip events. - Priority is user selectable for each channel (up to eight priority levels). - Continuous priority arbitration. - Address cache with four entries. - Efficient use of data bus. - Supports single transfers up to 1,024 words. - · Address increment options allow packing and/or unpacking data.
+15 trigger sources are available. - DMA operations can be triggered by on-chip or off-chip events. - Priority is user selectable for each channel (up to eight priority levels). - · Continuous priority arbitration. - · Address cache with four entries. - Efficient use of data bus. - Supports single transfers up to 1,024 words. - · Address increment options allow packing and/or unpacking data.

-7.28.2 Programmable Logic Unit (PLU)
+7.29.2 Programmable Logic Unit (PLU)